 There are a variety of genetic tests on the market today, and they provide detailed breed information, along with a host of other useful facts about your best furry pal.
-Here are the top ten things a genetic test can tell you about your pet.
+Here are the top ten things genetic DNA tests can tell you about your pet.

 1. They can solve the mystery of the mutt